 - Avoiding Interactions- This is an initial sign of filtering clients from Hell.
 It’s a good practice to document every interaction for future reference but any party reluctant in doing so clearly has evil intentions.
 It’s time you start showing such clients the door.

 - Over Night Turn Around- Clients who often use quick, instant and miracle words in their interactions are signs of future conflicts.
-Avoid such clients because such words clearly shows their lack of knowledge related to their requirements.
+Avoid such clients because such words clearly show their lack of knowledge related to their requirements.

-- Client Donning Expert Hat- While listing the work in freelancing platforms, clients often do a research related to their requirement so as to sound knowledgeful inform of the vendor.
+- Client Donning Expert Hat- While listing the work in freelancing platforms, clients often do research related to their requirement so as to sound knowledgeful in front of the vendor.
 Clients should understand the vendor takes years to expertise a skill which cannot be mastered by reading a 2000 words blog on the internet.
 Clients who tend to give small doses of expert opinion while work in progress are a big pain while making the final payment.
 Such clients who tend to wear the expert hat should be ignored.